Adult Neurology Residency Training Program Current Residents

 My name is Christopher Groth and I am originally from the great state of Iowa.
 My wife and I couples matched here, she doing Emergency Medicine, and have greatly enjoyed our experiences out here.
 We really love all of the activities that are available here including hiking, kayaking, visiting wineries and breweries, going to the beach, visiting DC, exploring American history, etc. Additionally, I have found this program to be incredibly friendly, though continuing to push me to be the best doctor that I can be.
 I feel that all of the attendings that I work with truly want to help me to learn and are always available for questions.
 If you ever want to know more, please email me as I would love to tell you more about the area and why I feel that the training program here is so great.

-I am originally from Fort Wayne, Indiana and for the most part consider myself a "Midwest girl.”
-I moved down to New Orleans after high school to attend Tulane University, where I studied Anthropology and Neuroscience.
-I loved living in NOLA--- from the delicious cajun food to live jazz, it was a fun place to be for four years.
-After I graduated, I moved back home to Indiana to go to Indiana University for medical school.
-It was not until the end of my third year of medical school that I decided to pursue a career in neurology.
+I am originally from Fort Wayne, Indiana.
+I moved down to New Orleans for college at Tulane University, where I majored in Anthropology and Neuroscience.
+I loved living in NOLA--- from the cajun food to jazz, it was a fun place to live.
+After I graduated, I moved back home got my medical degree at Indiana University, where I enjoyed living closer to home for a while.
 I chose University of Virginia for several reasons, but the number one reason was the people I met and spoke with.
-The residents, faculty, Dr. Burns, and Dr. Johnston are all so kind, fun, and passionate about what they do.
+The residents and faculty are all so smart, fun, and passionate about what they do.
 That passion is contagious, and I knew it would create an exciting working and learning environment.
-Another reason why I chose UVA is the beautiful area in which it is set.
-Every day when I leave the hospital, I get a great view of the mountains.... that is hard to beat.
-Also, there are endless hiking trails and wineries that surround Charlottesville, two of my favorite things!
-I couples matched here with my fiance, Adam, and we love to explore the area with our dog Scout when we have some spare time.
-I am now in my first year of residency, and while I am looking forward to starting my neurology training, I am loving my medicine internship.
-I am learning a lot, and having fun spending time with my medicine co-interns.
-After my residency, I would like to do a fellowship in critical care or infectious disease.
+It doesn't hurt that Charlottesville area is a beautiful place to live.
+There are endless hiking trails, great live music, awesome restaurants, and wineries.
+I couples matched here with my husband, Adam, and we love to explore the area with our dog Scout, and are never for lack of things to do when we both are off work.

 I'm from Santa Rosa, CA (famous for being